Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: An Efficient Algorithm for solving problem (P )

-\end{theorem} The proof of Theorem \ref{criticalthe} is provided in Appendix C. Theorems \ref{convergethe} and \ref{criticalthe} suggest that every limit point $\hat{\x}$ of the sequence generated by Algorithm \ref{algonp} must have all of its elements being either $\pm 1$ or $0$.
+\end{lemma} \begin{proof} See Appendix \ref{AppendixF}. \end{proof} Theorem \ref{convergethe} and Lemma \ref{criticalthe} suggest that every limit point $\hat{\x}$ of the sequence generated by Algorithm \ref{algonp} must have all of its elements being either $\pm 1$ or $0$.
 Obviously zero elements here do not satisfy the one-bit constraint in problem (P) and thus are undesirable.
-Fortunately, the following Corollary \ref{c1} shows that zero elements will not happen in Algorithm \ref{algonp}.
+Fortunately, the following Theorem \ref{c1} shows that zero elements will not happen in Algorithm \ref{algonp}.
 Note that for problem ($\widehat{\text{P}}_\lambda$), $L_x = L_y = 0, L_{12} = L_{21}= \|\A\|_2$.
-The following corollary is a combination of results in Theorem \ref{convergethe}, Theorem \ref{criticalthe}, and the closed-form solution \eqref{solutionx}.
-The detailed proof is relegated to Appendix D. \begin{corollary} Let $\{(\x_k,\y_k)\}$ be the sequence generated by Algorithm \ref{algonp} with $\rho_k=\rho, c_k=\frac{\beta_1}{ k^{\gamma}}$, and $\tau_k=\frac{16\beta_2\|\A\|_2^2}{\rho c_k^2}+\beta_3$, where $0<\rho\leq\frac{1}{\beta_1}$, $0<\gamma\leq 0.5$, $\beta_1>0$, $\beta_2>1$, and $\beta_3\geq\rho\|\A\|_2^2$.
-Then if $\lambda>\max_l\|\mathbf{a}_l\|_\infty,$ every limit point $\hat{\x}$ of $\{\x_k\}$ must satisfy the one-bit constraint. \end{corollary} In summary, when the penalty parameter $\lambda$ in problem (P$_\lambda$) is sufficiently large, every limit point $\hat{\x}$ of the sequence generated by Algorithm \ref{algonp} (with properly selected parameters) is not only a stationary point of (P$_\lambda$) but also a feasible point of (P) and thus a local minimizer (according to Theorem 4) of problem (P$_\lambda$).
-This nice property is a result of the combination of nice properties of problem (P$_\lambda$) and Algorithm 3.
+The following theorem is a combination of results in Theorem \ref{convergethe}, Lemma \ref{criticalthe}, and the closed-form solution \eqref{solutionx}. \begin{theorem} Let $\{(\x_k,\y_k)\}$ be the sequence generated by Algorithm \ref{algonp} with $\rho_k=\rho, c_k=\frac{\beta_1}{ (k+1)^{\gamma}}$, and $\tau_k=\frac{16\beta_2\|\A\|_2^2}{\rho c_k^2}+\beta_3$, where $0<\rho\leq\frac{1}{\beta_1}$, $0<\gamma\leq 0.5$, $\beta_1>0$, $\beta_2>1$, and $\beta_3\geq\rho\|\A\|_2^2$.
+Then if $\lambda>\max_l\|\mathbf{a}_l\|_\infty,$ every limit point $\hat{\x}$ of $\{\x_k\}$ must satisfy the one-bit constraint. \end{theorem} \begin{proof} See Appendix \ref{AppendixG}. \end{proof} In summary, when the penalty parameter $\lambda$ in problem (P$_\lambda$) is sufficiently large, every limit point $\hat{\x}$ of the sequence generated by Algorithm \ref{algonp} (with properly selected parameters) is not only a stationary point of (P$_\lambda$) but also a feasible point of (P) and thus a local minimizer (according to Theorem \ref{equivalence}) of problem (P$_\lambda$).
+This nice property is a result of the combination of nice properties of problem (P$_\lambda$) and Algorithm \ref{algonp}. { In comparison, the GEMM algorithm proposed in \cite{GEMM} is not guaranteed to terminate at a feasible point of (P), which shows the theoretical superiority of our proposed algorithm.}